 WantedByis a list of units that weakly depend on the unit.
 When this unit is enabled, the units listed in

 The systemd unit file

-name.service needs to be created in
+my-server.service needs to be created in

 Once done, notify systemd that a new

-name.service file is
+my-server.service file is

 created by reloading the daemon as root:

 After that, you can start, enable, stop a service, or check its status using the following command: